 When a woman or her provider feels a lump or sees an unusual change in the breast, the woman is typically referred for a mammogram.
 This is the common procedure but not the best one for the patient or the referring agency.
 When there is a physical sign, a lump or visible change in the breast, mammograms can delay diagnosis and treatment as well as miss breast cancer that is present.1

-Recent evidence from high income national health care programs finds that a physical exam is essential for early diagnoses.2 The latest evidence comes from Holland.
-Dr. Linda Appleman’s team investigated what happens when a lump is immediately followed up by targeted ultrasound rather than a mammogram.3
+Recent evidence from national health care programs finds that a physical exam is essential for early diagnoses.2 The latest evidence comes from Holland.
+Dr. Linda Appleman’s team investigated what happens when a self-detected symptom, lump (focal breast complaint) is immediately followed up by targeted ultrasound rather than a mammogram.3

 From September 2017 to June 2019, 1,961 women in Holland reported feeling a lump and enrolled into Appleman’s study.
 Each woman received a targeted ultrasound (US) to determine if the lump she felt was a harmless water-filled cyst or a solid tumor that required biopsy.
 With ultrasound (US) as the primary imaging tool, 81% of women received normal (benign) results, and 10% of women received confirmation of a malignant tumor (US sensitivity, 98.5% [95% CI: 96, 100]; US specificity, 90.8% [95% CI: 89, 92]).
 DBT was used after an ultrasound reported negative lump finds to validate ultrasound’s accuracy in order to determine if US could be used as a stand-alone breast imaging modality for assessing lump finds from a physical breast exam.